VCityTeam/UD-Demo-DatAgora-Vegetalisation-PartDieu/Readme.md

 ## Running the demo for the first time
 The only pre-requisite is to have a host with
 [docker compose](https://docs.docker.com/compose/) installed.
 Once docker is installed, start the docker daemon.

+If you wish to modify the default ports (as well as other parameters) used by this demo then you might consider editing the [`.env`](.env) docker-compose environment file.

 In order to launch the demo (from a terminal) clone this repository and change the directory to be the one holding this Readme.md file and run the